processing fresh flowers

 Here’s the bottom line.
 Flowers will survive just fine without refrigeration, but not without proper processing and hydration.

-You can still keep possession of your good karma by following me on social media.
+You can also keep possession of your good karma by following me on social media.
 Or if you liked this post, please share it via one of the social share buttons below.

 Til next time,